Telenav/open-source-spec/osrm/doc/osrm_facade_simple_case.md

 Those facade will be created in related engines and finally passing to algorithm.
 For more information, you could go to [here](../references/files/test_inheritance.cpp).

-## A simple case based on template
+## A sample case based on template
 The upper version could help you easily understand how OSRM stores data, but in current version, OSRM implements them by C++ template.
 You could find related sample code [here](../references/files/test_template.cpp).

 For algorithm data facade: